enjalot/latent-scope/README.md

 # Latent Scope

 Quickly embed, project, cluster and explore a dataset.
-I think of this project as a new kind of workflow + tool for visualizing and exploring datasets through the lens of latent spaces.
+This project is a new kind of workflow + tool for visualizing and exploring datasets through the lens of latent spaces.

 ### Demo
 This tool is meant to be run locally or on a trusted server to process data for viewing in the latent scope.
 You can see the result of the process in live demos: